wso2/docs-ei/en/ballerina-integrator/docs/deploy/deploy-on-docker.md

 ## Deploying your service on Docker

-You can run the service that you developed above as a Docker container.
+You can run the service that you developed in the Quick Start Guide as a Docker container.
 The Ballerina language includes a [Ballerina_Docker_Extension](https://github.com/ballerinax/docker) that offers native support to run Ballerina programs on containers.

 To run a service as a Docker container, add the corresponding Docker annotations to your service code.
 To add Docker support, add the following code to the .bal file of the service you created above.